Governance of Micah Global is undertaken by a Board of Trustees.

 David worked in the international energy industry until 1995.
 Now he is a trustee of charities working with the disadvantaged in his locality and UK; he also chairs a software company.
 With integral mission a passion, David has been a volunteer with Micah from its earliest days as treasurer and secretary.
 David has an MA and DPhil from Oxford University.
 He is married to Sue, and they have eleven grandchildren by his son and daughter.

-Dr Ruth Valerio is Tearfund’s Global Advocacy and Influencing Director.
+Ruth is Tearfund’s Global Advocacy and Influencing Director.
 Her group mobilises churches around the world to tackle poverty and injustice by pushing for change at a governmental and institutional level.
 The Media Team and Global Volunteering Team also sit within the group, as does the vital theological work that underpins everything Tearfund does.
 She was previously Churches and Theology Director at A Rocha UK and she launched the Eco Church scheme.
 An in-demand speaker and author, Ruth lives in Chichester with her family, where she is a member of Revelation Church.

 Gil’s passion is to serve the least, the lost and the last and all he does works towards that end.
 Gil Odendaal Consultancy, LLC functions to capacitate leaders, churches and Christian NGOs for effective Global South – Global North partnerships.
 The desired outcome is indigenous support development for wholistic kingdom work in difficult and fragile regions.
 As managing principal of this missional entrepreneurial agency, Gil is passionate about supporting, researching and creating initiatives for organizations seeking integral solutions for effective work within the emerging paradigms of Global South – Global North collaborations.